International Student Services

 Obtain a Student Visa

 If you are coming from any country except Canada, follow the steps below to obtain an F-1 student visa to enter the U.S. (Students from Canada: See below for special instructions.)
-Students from the FSM, Palau and Marshall Islands are not required to have a visa to enter the U.S., so you can skip this section.
-Students coming to UH Hilo on a J-1 visa should contact their sponsoring agency for information on obtaining a J-1 visa.
+Students from the FSM, Palau and Marshall Islands are not required to have a visa to enter the U.S. Students coming to UH Hilo on a J-1 visa should contact their sponsoring agency for information on obtaining a J-1 visa.

 How do I obtain my student visa?

 • Pay the required I-901 fee (also called the "SEVIS fee").
 Note that you must have an I-20 form to pay this fee.
-UH Hilo sends you an I-20 form in the mail.
+The UH Hilo Admissions Office will send you an I-20 form after you get accepted to UH Hilo.
 Use the SEVIS ID number in the upper left corner of your I-20 form when you complete the I-901 SEVIS fee form.
 You should print a copy of your fee payment receipt and bring it with you when you enter the U.S. Watch a tutorial on how to pay the I-901 SEVIS fee .

-• Complete and submit the visa application form .
+• Complete and submit a visa application form .
 View more information about how to apply for a student visa from the Study in the States website .

 • Schedule an appointment for a visa interview at a U.S. embassy or consulate nearest to you.
 The waiting time for an interview appointment for applicants varies, so applying for a visa early is strongly recommended.